 4: 3 or 16: 9 aspect ratio?

 For today’s cinema, HD TV, and video games, the king size is 16: 9.
-Except in exceptional cases, it is advisable to invest in a video projector of this format (on which it will also be quite possible to project a 4/3 image if necessary).
+Except in very special cases, it is a good idea to buy a projector.

 HD content: TNT, Blu-Ray, VOD,